 Opportunity Programs is not a diversity program.
 This academic program is designed for students from all ethnic groups whose academic profiles do not fit the traditional Hamilton student profile, but who demonstrate an ability to compete at this institution.
 Opportunity Program students are provided a structured and supportive environment that facilitates degree attainment.
 Program services include comprehensive needs and skills assessment, academic and career counseling, academic support, advocacy and some assistance with books and travel.

 The number varies depending on the incoming class.
-Students are part of Opportunity Programs for their 4 years on campus.Over the past 10 years, the OP incoming class size has increased by 40%.
-There are currently over 170 students in the program.
+Students are part of Opportunity Programs for their four years at Hamilton.
+There are currently more than 170 students in the program.

-Answer: Yes.
-The successful completion of the 5 week summer course is the beginning of your college experience and also the beginning of the relationship with the Opportunity Programs office.
-Students continue to work through a program protocol through their 4 years at Hamilton.
+Yes.
+Your successful completion of the five-week summer course is the beginning of your college experience and also the beginning of your relationship with the Opportunity Programs office.
+You will continue to work through a program protocol during your four years at Hamilton.

 Yes.
 If a student is interested in studying abroad, Hamilton College as well as the Opportunity Programs office will encourage the student to take part in a semester abroad.
-56% of Opportunity Programs students participated in study abroad programs.
+More than half - 56% - of Opportunity Programs students participate in study-abroad programs.